 No overnight guests without permission.
-Overnight guests must first be approved by the Dean of Student Services or the Housing Supervisor.
+Overnight guests must first be approved by the Dean of Student Experience.
 A form must be completed that gives the college identification information.
 The overnight guests must be over the age of 18.
 Co-habitation is strictly prohibited.

 Window/Screens, Misuse of- Windows and screens may not be removed or altered from their normal operating position.
 A maintenance fee will be assessed for installation of window screens, and the cost of any damage to the screen will be added to the student’s bill.
 Anyone tampering with windows or screens will also be subject to disciplinary action.
 Nothing may be thrown out of windows and residents should not exit through windows nor be on roofs.
 Breakage or damage to windows will be charged to the resident(s).